klemmchr/tor-alpine/README.md

 ```

 #### Middle relay
-A middle relay is one of the first few relay traffic flows through.
-Due to the nature of Tor it is considered safe to host a middle relay.
+A middle relay is one of the first few relays traffic flows through.
+Due to the nature of Tor it is considered legally safe to host a middle relay because you are not able to look inside the packages (and therefore can't log them).
 After some time your relay will also become available as a entry node if it is considered stable.
 Entry guards are a sensitive point in the Tor network as they are seeing the blank IPs of their users.
 You can read more about that [here](https://blog.torproject.org/lifecycle-new-relay).
 Most hosters are agreeing on providing a Tor relay on your server.

 ```
 ORPort 9001